tylerthomasallen/docs/src/pages/dashboard/integrate.md

 - ### Custom domain warning
     - Used for [Change link domain](#change-link-domain)
     - The `NS` or `CNAME` records of your `custom link domain` will need to point to Branch if you want to use your own domain for your deep links
     - Whenever you change your `NS` or `CNAME` records of a domain, you are making Branch the authoritative registrar for your domain.
-This will grant Branch control of your domain and you will lose all access to that `custom root domain` or `custom sub domain`.
+This will grant Branch control of your domain and you will lose all access to that `custom root domain` or `custom subdomain`.
 The web page will become blank, and the control of the domain will change to Branch
     - Branch will use your domain to route all deep linked traffic.
 Branch will also host your AASA file and SSL certificates
-    - If you have content on your `custom root domain` (e.g. https://example.com/), Branch recommends using an unused `custom sub domain` instead (e.g. https://link.example.com/)
+    - If you have content on your `custom root domain` (e.g. https://example.com/), Branch recommends using an unused `custom subdomain` instead (e.g. https://link.example.com/)
     - Once the domain is setup, newly created links will also have a 4 character prefix, i.e. `/A1DE/`.
 We use this code to identify the app.

 - ### Custom domain debugging